Asymptotic Floquet states of open quantum systems: The role of interaction: Model study: Bose-Hubbard dimer

 which characterizes the degree of entanglement in a two-mode system of $N$ indistinguishable bosons.
-It is noteworthy that, as the number of bosons increases, changes of the time-averaged purity and negativity become more pronounced near the vicinities of the mean-field bifurcation transitions.
+Figures \ref{fig:bifurcation}(c,d) show the dependence of the two quantities as functions of the interaction strength.
+It is interesting that, as the number of bosons increases, changes of the time-averaged purity and negativity become more pronounced in the vicinity of bifurcations of the mean-field equations.

+The inverse tangent bifurcation \cite{Ott} near $UN/J = 2$ (the transition from chaos to a period-one limit cycle) is striking: Both the negativity and the purity of the asymptotic state move to higher values at this point.
+This relates to the concept of 'dissipative engineering' used to shape a stationary many-body system into a pure highly-entangled equilibrium state with the help of specially designed dissipative operators \cite{KrausZoller}.
+Here, we observe a trend towards a pure highly-entangled \textit{non}-equilibrium state upon increasing the particle number $N$.
+An intriguing question arises as to which values both characteristics then saturate in the thermodynamic limit $N \rightarrow \infty$.
+Will, for example, the purity value approach unity?
+If ``yes'' then we would have a first example of dissipative engineering of a time-periodic quantum state.
+Unfortunately, it was not possible to go beyond $N \approx 300$ by using the numerical spectral methods.

-Spectral properties of a Floquet map may also provide insight into the relaxation towards the corresponding quantum attractor.
+Furthermore, spectral properties of a Floquet map may also provide insight into the relaxation towards the corresponding quantum attractor.
 A typical spectrum of a map is shown in the inset of figure \ref{fig:bifurcation}(b).
 It has a shape inherent to the spectra of completely positive trace-preserving maps \cite{wolf1}.
 Namely, it has the spectral radius $1$, includes the single eigenvalue $\lambda_1 = 1$, and is invariant under complex conjugation.
+The spectral gap

-The spectral gap, $\Delta = 1-|\lambda_2|$, where $\lambda_2$ is the second largest eigenvalue (by absolute value), can be used to estimate the inverse relaxation time from a randomly chosen initial state \cite{zyk,znidar,fazio0}.
-We find that the spectral gap also exhibits a strong dependence on the interaction strength; see figure \ref{fig:bifurcation}(b).
+where $\lambda_2$ is the second largest eigenvalue by absolute value, can be used to estimate the inverse relaxation time from a randomly chosen initial state \cite{zyk,znidar,fazio0}.
+The spectral gap also exhibits a strong dependence on the interaction strength; see figure \ref{fig:bifurcation}(b).